-The Commonwealth's net tax-supported debt equals a comparatively high 10% of personal income, including sales tax obligations of the Massachusetts Bay Transportation Authority and the Massachusetts School Building Authority, and contract assistance commitments to the Massachusetts Department of Transportation.
+The Commonwealth's net tax-supported debt equals a comparatively high 10% of personal income, including sales tax obligations of the Massachusetts Bay Transportation Authority and the Massachusetts School Building Authority, as well as contract assistance commitments to the Massachusetts Department of Transportation.
 The comparatively high debt levels are partially explained by the Commonwealth's above-average role in relation to local levels of government when compared to most other states.
 GO debt continues to represent the majority of outstanding debt.
 Fitch expects debt levels to remain high.

 The Commonwealth is responsible for the pension benefits of not only Commonwealth employees but also teachers statewide.
 To avoid a large increase in the annual contribution for pensions in the fiscal 2012 budget, the schedule for amortizing the unfunded liability was extended from 2025 to 2040.
 Massachusetts has undertaken some pension reforms and projects manageable growth in pension funding requirements going forward.
-The governor recently proposed significant reforms to lower the Commonwealth's other post-employment benefits liability.